Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 1️⃣1️⃣ And yet the menace of the years

-👉 Even though the future may bring many threats and challenges,
+👉 Although the future may bring many dangers, difficulties, and threatening experiences as time passes,

 1️⃣2️⃣ Finds and shall find me unafraid.

-👉 The poet declares that he will always remain brave and fearless.
+👉 The poet confidently declares that neither present troubles nor future challenges can make him fearful.
+He will always remain brave and courageous.

 🔹 Stanza -4: